hyacinth-bruno/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does **Use Python to understand US bikeshare data**
+*The project required a lot more resources than expected*

 ### Files used
 Include the files used